wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/build-your-first-power-bi-report/includes/3-clean-and-transform-data-with-power-query-editor.md

 > [!NOTE]
 > See the previous unit page if you have not downloaded the sample data set.

-For starters, most of the ratings were brought into **Power Query Editor** as whole numbers, but some weren't.
-Because one column had text and numbers, it wasn't automatically converted.
-Power BI often detects these changes and automatically changes the data type.

 We need the data to be numbers.
-No problem: just right-click the column header, and then select **Change Type \> Whole Number** to change the data type.
+They are fine in this case but if you ever need to change the data type, just right-click the column header, and then select **Change Type \> Whole Number**.
 If you must change more than one column, select one of them, and then hold down the **Shift** key while you select additional adjacent columns.
 Then right-click a column header to change all the selected columns.
 You can also use the **Ctrl** key to select non-adjacent columns.

 ![Query Settings when done](../media/pbid-clean-xform_02.png)